scala/scala/spec/03-types.md

   type declaration `type t[$T_1$ , … , $T_n$] >: L <: U` if
   $L <: t <: U$.

+#### Least upper bounds and greatest lower bounds
-The $(<:)$ relation forms pre-order between types, i.e. it is transitive and reflexive. _least upper bounds_ and _greatest lower bounds_ of a set of types are understood to be relative to that order.
+The $(<:)$ relation forms pre-order between types, i.e. it is transitive and reflexive.
+This allows us to define _least upper bounds_ and _greatest lower bounds_ of a set of types in terms of that order.

-###### Note
 The least upper bound or greatest lower bound of a set of types does not always exist.
-For instance, consider the class definitions
+For instance, consider the class definitions:

 ```scala
 class A[+T] {}